Normally within five working days, except in instances where additional information is required to complete the application process.

 The licensee shall post any house rules pertaining to the conduct of bingo in a conspicuous place or places within the licensed premises.

-Yes, any licensee who conducts and manages a bingo shall use a verification book or electronic verifier approved by the Alcohol & Gaming Division.
+Yes, any licensee who conducts and manages a bingo shall use a verification book or electronic verifier approved by the Alcohol, Gaming, Fuel and Tobacco Division.

 There is no application fee; however, a fee of 2.13% of the total prize value must be paid 30 days after the draw date for ticket lotteries with a total prize value in excess of $500.

-No licensee shall reschedule any draw date or cancel a ticket lottery without the prior written approval from the Alcohol & Gaming Division.
+No licensee shall reschedule any draw date or cancel a ticket lottery without the prior written approval from the Alcohol, Gaming, Fuel and Tobacco Division.

 Yes, it is compulsory under the Ticket Lottery Regulations that the licence number assigned by the Division appear on all tickets.